jpsim/AWSPics/README.md

   // ENCRYPTED SETTINGS
   // ------------------

-  // encrypted CloudFront private key from step 2 "encryptedCloudFrontPrivateKey=AQECAH...",
+  // encrypted CloudFront private key from step 4 "encryptedCloudFrontPrivateKey=AQICAH...",

-  // encrypted contents of the <htpasswd> file from step 3 "encryptedHtpasswd=AQECAH..."
+  // encrypted contents of the <htpasswd> file from step 6 "encryptedHtpasswd=AQICAH..."
 ]
 ```